sgromk/UndergradCSDegreePlan/README.md

 [Functional Programming in Scala (Specialization)](https://www.coursera.org/specializations/scala) | 29 weeks | 4-5 hours/week | One year programming experience
 [Game Design and Development with Unity 2020 (Specialization)](https://www.coursera.org/specializations/game-design-and-development) | 6 months | 5 hours/week | programming, interactive design

-## Congratulations

-After completing the requirements of the curriculum above, you will have completed the equivalent of a full bachelor's degree in Computer Science.
-Congratulations!

-What is next for you?
-The possibilities are boundless and overlapping:

 - Look for a job as a developer!
 - Check out the [readings](extras/readings.md) for classic books you can read that will sharpen your skills and expand your knowledge.
 - Join a local developer meetup (e.g. via [meetup.com](https://www.meetup.com/)).